ffelten/ffelten.github.io/_pages/cv.md

 ======
 * 2023--: Project Manager @ [Farama Foundation](https://farama.org/)
   * I'm one of the original developers and maintainers of [MO-Gymnasium](https://github.com/Farama-Foundation/MO-Gymnasium).
-  * I also contribute to other projects of the foundation.
+  * I also contribute to other projects of the foundation (PettingZoo, SuperSuit).
 * 2021--2023: Lecturer @ Uni.lu
   * Programming Fundamentals 3
   * 2nd year CS course